tryingsomestuff/Minic/README.md

 Madchess by Erik Madsen
 Rodent III by Pawel Koziol
 Stockfish by Tord Romstad, Marco Costalba, Joona Kiiski and Gary Linscott
+Texel by Peter Österlund
 Topple by Vincent Konsolas
 TSCP by Tom Kerrigan
 Vajolet by Marco Belli
 Vice by BlueFeverSoft
 Xiphos by Milos Tatarevic
+Zurichess by Alexandru Moșoi

 Many thanks also to all testers for all those long time control tests, they really are valuable inputs in the chess engine development process.